 The largest park in Tasmania, yet undiscovered by visitors because it is pretty wild.
 Less wine trail, more wilderness sort of vibe.
 Take scenic flights over jagged peaks or hit the mountains by foot on a ten-day hike.
 Head to the Far South and you’ll hit coastal spots such as Cockle Creek, the island’s last stop before Antarctica.
 The park segues seamlessly into Hartz Mountains NP.
 More mountain magnificence.

 Strahan & the west coast

 Stories of strife and survival emanate from every twist and turn of this stunning coastline.
 From the harsh convict settlement on Sarah Island, to the successful environmental struggles to stop the building of the Franklin River dam, this region kicks ass.
 With Strahan as hub, take a seaplane over rainforest, walk in the canopy of ancient pines or take a boat trip to see fairy penguins on Bonnet Island.

-Just 75km from Hobart to a hiking heaven, kayaking kingdom, abseiling arcadia and one big ocean odyssey.
-Protected by Tasman National Park and boasting 300m cliffs, sea stacks and dramatic beaches, the best way to go is hiking the Three Capes Track, a 46km waymarked way taking in Capes Pillar, Hauy and Raoul.
+It’s just 75km from Hobart to this haven of hiking and kayaking.
+Protected by Tasman National Park and boasting 300m cliffs, sea stacks and dramatic beaches, the best way to go is by hiking the Three Capes Track, a 46km waymarked route taking in Capes Pillar, Hauy and Raoul.
 Staying in public huts, most people do it in four days.
 Although you lose all track of time here.